Snellville, Georgia: City land swap

 In July 2003, the last piece of a $6,700,000 building plan for the project fell into place.
 The Snellville City Council approved funding for a multipurpose complex combining municipal functions and police services, plus offering a public gathering spot.
 In a 4–2 vote, the council approved certificates of participation, a series of leases that are to be renewed annually until they are paid off in 20 years.
-The leases, with an interest rate of slightly more than 4 percent, will cost the city about $10 million when they are paid off in two decades.
-Mayor Brett Harrell, Mayor Pro Tempore Melvin Everson and council members Jerry Oberholtzer and Deborah Rich voted for the funding program.
-Council members Robert Jenkins and Mike Smith cast dissenting votes.
-In the final plan, the land swap would include an 8 acre project encompassing a new City Hall, police department, senior center and public forum area.
+In the final plan, the land swap would include an 8 acre project encompassing a new city hall, police department, senior center and public forum area.

 Groundbreaking for the new city hall began in March 2004 with the demolition of the Oakland Village Shopping Center.
-Hogan Construction Group of Norcross was awarded the $7,400,000 contract to construct both the new City Hall and new Senior Center.
+Hogan Construction Group of Norcross was awarded the $7,400,000 contract to construct both the new city hall and new Senior Center.
 The original completion date was pushed back because of poor weather conditions.
 Crews also had to blast granite under the building foundation, further delaying the project and adding $200,000 to the cost.

-On March 12, 2006, the city officially dedicated the new City Hall, located at the corner of Oak Road and Main Street East (US 78).
-Mayor Jerry Oberholtzer was quoted that arriving at the dedication day took "five years, four elections, three architectural firms and two lawsuits".
+On March 12, 2006, the city officially dedicated the new city hall, located at the corner of Oak Road and Main Street East (US 78).
+Mayor Jerry Oberholtzer was quoted that arriving at the dedication day took "five years, four elections, three architectural firms, and two lawsuits".
 The city hopes to one day expand the complex by adding a parking deck and a new public safety annex.

-On August 13, 2007, the City Council awarded a $52,000 contract to Smithco Construction of Gainesville to demolish and remove the remaining piece of the old Oakland Village Shopping Center.
+On August 13, 2007, the city council awarded a $52,000 contract to Smithco Construction of Gainesville to demolish and remove the remaining piece of the old Oakland Village Shopping Center.
 The area has now been converted into an open green space.

-2017-2018 City Funds Misuse Controversy
+2017-2018 City funds misuse controversy

 Former Mayor Tom Witts had been under close watch since 2013 for alleged tax evasion, owing tens of thousands of dollars in state taxes.
-On September 7, 2017, Witts was indicted on 66 counts, included allegations that he “consistently underreported income and over-reported deductions” on tax returns; that he used more than half of his 2015 mayoral campaign funds on expenses like cruises, plane tickets and adult entertainment websites; and that Witts’ company completed multiple jobs for the city of Snellville, a violation of state law.
-Witts' original sentence was reduced due to poor health, negating any jail time to house arrest.
-Mayor Pro Tem Barbara Bender will be sworn in as mayor until an election can be called.
+On September 7, 2017, Witts was indicted on 66 counts, included allegations that he “consistently underreported income and over-reported deductions” on tax returns; that he used more than half of his 2015 mayoral campaign funds on expenses like cruises, plane tickets, and adult-entertainment websites, and that Witts’ company completed multiple jobs for the city of Snellville, a violation of state law.
+Witts' original sentence was reduced due to poor health, reducing any jail time to house arrest.
+Mayor Pro Tem Barbara Bender was to be sworn in as mayor until an election can be called.